 Record Your Test Scripts

-Download and install Dotcom Monitor’s EveryStep Scripting Tool.
+Utilize the EveryStep Web Recorder.
 Enter your starting URL in the tool and specify which browser you want to emulate in the script.
 Then point and click to record your test script.

-When you navigate to a new web page while recording, EveryStep will prompt you to add content validation.
-You can validate text or an image, or skip content validation entirely.
+When you navigate to a new web0 page while recording, the EveryStep Web Recorder will prompt you to add content validation.
+You can validate text, an image, or skip content validation entirely.

 Lather, rinse, and repeat until you’ve recorded scripts for all your test cases.